The 1923 discovery

 In 2013, the company was acquired by a pair of buyers.
 One was a wine grower and merchant from Bordeaux, Jean Merlaut, owner of Château Gruaud Larose in Saint-Julien-Beychevelle in Medoc, an 1855 second classed growth and of Château Malagar that houses the Mauriac cultural centre.
 The other was Hervé Maudet, appointed Spring General Manager, who had also founded MVins a wine and spirits merchants working specifically with restaurants.

 The new owners first directed their attention to the production equipment and personnel, investing at the beginning of 2014 in a new French bottling line capable of increasing capacity from 12,000 to 18,000 bottles per hour.
-The new line generates less noise, has easier access for maintenance purposes and offers a number of advantages for the teams working on it.
+In 2018, a further investment was made, this time in a bottling line dedicated to the Bordelaise glass bottle range of still and sparkling water.